MilanVlaski/issue-tracking/README.md

 - [ ] Add a dto for RegisterRequest that encodes the password, and maps it to an entity
 ## Bugs
 - If user already has application takes us to error page.
-- Order of actions in a problem is messed up, and not numbered in <ol>
-- Key for action is the number of the action.
-  - Either use a composite key, of the number and problem.
-  - Or use a synthetic key, plus an ordinal number for the action.
 ## Done
 - [x] Make a different header for user and engineer.
 - [x] Think about what the user would like to see on the fixes page.
 Probably, I want to see that my problem is fixed, and then immediately click on it to open it.
 Ideally, I click something, it does a dropdown, in which I see answers and patches.
 The answers have descriptions, and engineer's names next to them.
 The patches have names, and other data, and a fake download link (it would be neat if the link held the name and new version of the application)